 "Landep News"

-It is a wide known fact that thinking in a positive manner helps people cope better with stressful situations and it also helps them overcome anything bad that may happen in their lives.
+thinking in a positive manner helps people cope better with stressful situations and it also helps them overcome anything bad that may happen in their lives.

 Previous studies have suggested that positive thinking can also lead to growing up to become a happy old adult, but the most recent study made on this particular issue seems to suggest that positive thinking can also decrease a person’s risks of getting a stroke.
 Optimism should be a very important part of our lives and it should not be only about putting a smile on our faces, but rather, it should be used to overcome difficult situations.
 The researchers involved in this new study recruited more than 6,000 older adults and asked them to rate their optimism levels from a scale from 1 to 16.
 According to the researchers, the higher people rated their optimism levels, the lower were their risks of getting a stroke, over a period of 20 years.